louismullie/temp-data/markdown_final/a2cb4b72-8691-4fd5-a6aa-03ebecda9caf.md

 Under normal conditions, a 24-hour urine sample should not exceed 80 milligrams or 10 milligrams per decilitre.
 - Edema is thought to be caused by two mechanisms.
 The first being hypoalbuminemia, which lowers the oncotic pressure within vessels, resulting in hypovolemia and subsequent activation of the renin–angiotensin system and thus retention of sodium and water.
 Additionally, it is thought that urinary proteases cause a direct effect by activating the epithelial sodium channel on the principal cell that leads to the reabsorption of sodium and water.
 - Spontaneous bacterial peritonitis can develop where there is ascites present.
 This is a frequent development in children but is very rarely found in adults.
-- Acute kidney failure due to hypovolemia: the loss of vascular fluid into the tissues produces a decreased blood supply to the kidneys, which causes a loss of kidney function.
+- **Acute kidney failure due to hypovolemia**: the loss of vascular fluid into the tissues produces a decreased blood supply to the kidneys, which causes a loss of kidney function.
 Thus, it is a tricky task to get rid of excess fluid in the body while maintaining circulatory euvolemia.
-- Growth retardation: This can occur in cases of relapse or resistance to therapy.
+- **Growth retardation**: This can occur in cases of relapse or resistance to therapy.
 Causes of growth retardation are protein deficiency from the loss of protein in urine, anorexia, and steroid therapy.
 - Cushing's syndrome.
-- Diabetic nephropathy: is a complication that occurs in some diabetics.
+- **Diabetic nephropathy**: is a complication that occurs in some diabetics.
 Excess blood sugar accumulates in the kidneys, causing them to become inflamed and unable to carry out their normal function.
 This leads to the leakage of proteins into the urine.
-- Systemic lupus erythematosus: this autoimmune disease can affect several organs, among them the kidney, due to the deposit of immunocomplexes that are typical of this disease.
+- **Systemic lupus erythematosus**: this autoimmune disease can affect several organs, among them the kidney, due to the deposit of immunocomplexes that are typical of this disease.